0xJester-Client/WurstMinus-0xjester-Public/README.md

-# WurstMinus-Public
+# Wurst- & 0xJester Public

-Public shite from the Private client called Wurst- / Wurst- 2
+This repository will contain old or disused modules from the clients.

-3rd#1703
+Wurst- clients for 1.12.2 will no longer be worked on but have had portions from those clients copied over to 0xJester.